ETP is proud to have assembled an outstanding staff of talented and dedicated professionals.

 Community Outreach Coordinator

-Lisheema is helping community members learn about and implement ESP’s programs.
-She first joined ESP as an instructor of the Healthy Foundations for Future Families curriculum, motivated by her two passions – family wellness and preventing childhood trauma.
-As Community Outreach Coordinator, she leverages her prior experience as an educator in Durham county, and her background in scientific research to further the work of ESP.
+Lisheema is helping community members learn about and implement ETP’s programs.
+She first joined ETP as an instructor of the Healthy Foundations for Future Families curriculum, motivated by her two passions – family wellness and preventing childhood trauma.
+As Community Outreach Coordinator, she leverages her prior experience as an educator in Durham county, and her background in scientific research to further the work of ETP.
 She sees her role as a unique opportunity to make sure that more teens can prepare for their future parenting responsibilities.

 Assistant to the Executive Director